 And then, there are the challenges of just getting to the temple, getting heads shaved, and finding somewhere to stay -- all with rampant corruption apparently adding to the cost.
 It makes a normal pilgrimage very arduous indeed.

 Have you been to Tirupati?
 What was your experience like?
-Do you think a pilgrimage there is worth it, or is it better to focus on God being within and all around?
+Do you think a pilgrimage there is worth it?

 More About Visiting Temples in India: